Naperville Dethatching Lawn Services

 Naperville’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Naperville enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
-The city’s yard waste collection program requires use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
-Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves for proper aeration and moisture.
+Naperville enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
+Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
+The city’s yard waste collection requires the use of biodegradable paper bags or rigid containers—plastic bags are not accepted.
+Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves, maintaining proper moisture, and ensuring adequate aeration.
 These efforts support Naperville’s waste reduction and sustainability goals.
-For composting guidelines and program details, contact:
+For composting guidelines and collection schedules, contact:

 Naperville Park District